ioNihal/product-catalog/README.md

 Then i test the page in different devices and screen, like my phone, my siblings phone, tablet, laptop and my own monitor.
 Also i tested out the free size also

+#### Additional Info :

+[Raw Pixels](https://www.rawpixel.com/) - used for free high quality PNG's.
+[TinyPNG](https://tinypng.com/) - used for compressing and optimizing PNG

+I have also tried to use the new HTML Popover API for filterbox popup.
+But as it just released few days ago, msstering its css position was challenging

+[HTML popover API](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) you can check it out if you would like to

+### Sample screen shots: